-Unanticipated efforts to support more rapid expansion, develop or enhance our Design-to-Silicon-Yield solutions, respond to competitive pressures or acquire complementary businesses or technologies could impact our future capital requirements and the adequacy of our available funds.
+Unanticipated efforts to support more rapid expansion, develop or enhance Design-to-Silicon-Yield solutions, respond to competitive pressures or acquire complementary businesses or technologies could impact our future capital requirements and the adequacy of our available funds.
 In such event, we may need to raise additional funds through public or private financings, strategic relationships or other arrangements.
-We may not be able to raise any necessary funds on terms favorable to us, or at all.
+We may not be able to raise necessary funds on terms favorable to us, or at all.

-Recent acquisitions may adversely affect our business by diverting management's attention, increasing our expenses or by being more difficult to integrate than expected.
+Recent or potential acquisitions may adversely affect our business by diverting management's attention, increasing our expenses or by being more difficult to integrate than expected.

-Our success in realizing the strategic benefits, the timing of this realization, and growth opportunities to be gained from incorporating into PDF the operations of recently acquired businesses, including SiA, a French company, acquired in October 2006, and Fabbrix, acquired in May 2007, depend upon our ability to successfully integrate those businesses.
-The integration of acquired businesses is a complex, costly and time-consuming process.
-The difficulties of combining our existing operations associated with acquired businesses include:
+Our success in realizing the strategic benefits, the timing of this realization, and growth opportunities to be gained from acquiring technology or companies and incorporating into PDF the operations of recently acquired businesses, including Si Automation S.A. ("SiA"), a French company, acquired in October 2006, and Fabbrix, Inc. ("Fabbrix"), a U.S. company, acquired in May 2007, and Triant Holdings, Inc. and Triant Technologies (2005) Inc. ("Triant"), both Canadian companies acquired in October 2008, depend upon our ability to successfully identify the technology or company, negotiate favorable terms, close the related transaction in a timely manner, and integrate those businesses or assets.
+We may be unable to identify suitable acquisition or investment candidates at reasonable prices or on reasonable terms, or consummate future acquisitions or investments at all or in a timely manner, each of which could slow our growth strategy.
+Further, the integration of acquired businesses or assets is a complex, costly and time-consuming process.
+The difficulties of combining our existing operations associated with acquired businesses or assets include:

-- · consolidating research and development operations; - · retaining key employees; - incorporating acquired products and business technology into our existing product lines; - coordinating effective sales and marketing functions; - · preserving research and development, marketing, customer and other important relationships; and - minimizing the diversion of management's attention from ongoing business concerns.
+- consolidating research and development operations; - integrating acquired products and business technology into our existing product lines; - coordinating effective sales and marketing functions; - · preserving research and development, marketing, customer and other important relationships; and - minimizing the diversion of management's attention from ongoing business concerns.